kkraoj/lfmc_from_sar/README.md

 **Option 2: Python API-**

-If you want to download many maps, consider using [GEE's python API](https://developers.google.com/earth-engine/python_install].
+If you want to download many maps, consider using [GEE's python API](https://developers.google.com/earth-engine/python_install).
 It will let you download the maps without having to click the Run button for each map.
-In the link referred, follow the download instructions.)
+In the link referred, follow the download instructions.
 1. Once you have the python API installed, open this [script](https://github.com/kkraoj/lfmc_from_sar/blob/master/scripts/download_lfmc.py).
 1. Modify the `start_date` and `end_date` to suit your needs
 1. Modify `scale` to set pixel resolution of output maps.
 The native resolution of the maps are 250m but you can rescale to whatever resolution you want to suit your analysis.